How a case starts

 A "Prohibition Decision" based on Article 7 of Regulation 1/2003 formally finds an infringement against the concerned parties.
 The Commission may require the parties concerned to stop the infringement, impose remedies and/or impose a fine.

 A "Commitment Decision" based on Article 9 of Regulation 1/2003 allows companies to offer commitments that are intended to address the competition concerns identified by the Commission.
 The commitment decision makes the commitments binding on the parties without establishing an infringement.
-Acceptance of the commitments is at the discretion of the Commission.
+Acceptance of the commitments is at the discretion of the Commission

 A company that has participated in an anti-competitive agreement and therefore infringed competition law may have to pay a fine. the Commission's fining policy is aimed at punishment and deterrence.
 They are calculated under the framework of the 2006 Guidelines on Fines.
+More information on fines can be found here.

 In accordance with Article 263 TFEU, the decisions adopted by the Commission are subject to legal review by the Court of Justice of the European Union, namely the General Court (formerly the Court of First Instance) and the Court of Justice.